 4. Take great photos of your space

-To attract clientele, you’ll need to help people envision their dream wedding in your space.
+To attract clientele, you’ll need to help people envision their “dream day” taking place in your space.
 In this, the value of good photography cannot be overstated.

 Hire a professional photographer to stage photos of your space.
-If possible, set up the space as it would be for a wedding so clients can see themselves getting married there.
-Use the photos on your website, social media, and other marketing collateral.
+If possible, set up the space as it would be for a wedding.
+This can help you market to clients for this type of event on your website, social media, and other marketing collateral.
+Allow them to really “see” themselves there, getting married.

 5. Assign or hire a day-of coordinator